fusioncharts/dev_centre_docs/using-with-javascript-libraries/angularjs/creating-charts-using-the-angular-fusioncharts-directive.md

 {% embed_chart using-with-javascript-libraries-angularjs-creating-charts-using-the-angular-fusioncharts-plugin-example-2.js %}

-<p class="text-info"> To know how a multi-series line chart can be created using conventional JSON code and a description of the data structure used, click [here]{% linkTo tutorials/chart-guide/multi-series-charts/creating-multi-series-charts.md %}.</p>
+<p class="text-info"> To know how a multi-series line chart can be created using conventional JSON code and a description of the data structure used, click [here](/chart-guide/multi-series-charts/creating-multi-series-charts).</p>

 The HTML code for this chart is given below: